FriendsOfCake/awesome-cakephp/README.md

 - [GraphVizModels plugin](https://github.com/mamchenkov/CakePHP-GraphViz-Models) - Display your model relations graphically.
 - [Setup plugin](https://github.com/dereuromark/cakephp-setup) - A lightweight setup plugin containing setup tabs at the bottom.

+## Admin interface
+*Plugins for your admin-area and managing*

+- [CakeManager plugin](https://github.com/cakemanager/cakephp-cakemanager) - Manager your app: User-Management, use the admin-area and many components and behaviors available for your app.

 ## Templating
 *Plugins for templating and lexing.*